Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 \item \textbf{Joint response probabilities $\bm{\phi}_{T}(\bm{x})$ to multivariate success probabilities $\bm{\theta}_{T}(\bm{x})$:}

-The next step in the transformation involves the conversion from joint response probabilities $\bm{\phi}_{T} (\bm{x})$ to multivariate success probabilities of individual outcome variables $\bm{\theta}_{T} (\bm{x})$.
-Especially when the number of outcome variables increases, success probabilities are more straightforward in their interpretation than joint response probabilities.
+The next step in the transformation involves the conversion from joint response probabilities $\bm{\phi}_{T} (\bm{x})$ to multivariate success probabilities of individual dependent variables $\bm{\theta}_{T} (\bm{x})$.
+Especially when the number of dependent variables increases, success probabilities are more straightforward in their interpretation than joint response probabilities.

 The relation between both quantities is additive: Success probability $\theta^{k}_{T}$ on outcome $k$ and treatment $T$ equals the sum of a selection of elements of $\bm{\phi}_{T}$, denoted by matrix $\bm{U}_{k}$: